Stonelinks/PhotoGeoChecker/README.md

 # PhotoGeoChecker

-> A small desktop application for checking where images were taken on a map
+> A small desktop application to check where images were taken on a map

 ![demo](https://github.com/Stonelinks/PhotoGeoChecker/raw/master/demo.gif)